Armored Core: Master of Arena: Plot

 The story of Master of Arena is concurrent between the original Armored Core, a massive battle occurs in Isaac City between two corporations and causes numerous civilian casualties.
 The Raven from this game is a survivor of this battle, having lost their entire family to the chaos.
 Swearing revenge, the player enters the Raven's Nest, the central organization of Armored Core pilots, to fight their way to the top and kill Hustler One, the pilot of the famed Nine-Ball mech that was at the center of the battle.

 The player encounters Lana Nielsen, an operator who becomes the player's manager.
 Elan Cubis, an influential figure in a company called Progtech, becomes the player's sponsor in an attempt to investigate the Raven's Nest.
 With these allies, the player rises through the ranks of Raven's Nest.
 After the player has completed several missions, Progtech facilities begin to come under attack, and later some high-ranking pilots are found to be involved in stealing secret materials from the company.
 A major attack on the Progtech corporate headquarters reveals that Elan is being targeted, and the attackers follow him to a laboratory deep in Isaac City.

 The attackers are shown to be led by Hustler One, who confronts the player.
 After his Nine-Ball mech is damaged, Hustler One retreats.
 The player takes the fight to the Arena, seemingly defeating Hustler One.
 A mysterious message from Lana brings the player to an abandoned factory where it is revealed that she, like Hustler One, are actually components of a master AI that is controlling numerous Nine-Ball mechs and created both the corporations and the Raven's Nest to rebuild humanity.
 The player narrowly defeats the powerful Nine-Ball mech and seemingly puts an end to the AI.

 Release

-Master of Arena was initially released in Japan for the Sony PlayStation on February 4, 1999.
+Master of Arena was initially released in Japan for the PlayStation on February 4, 1999.
 FromSoftware partnered with Agetec and released a North American version on March 22, 2000.
 A European version was never released.

 As a part of Sony's PSone Classics banner, Master of Arena was re-released in Japan for the PlayStation 3 (and later the PlayStation Vita) on November 28, 2007.
 It was never re-released in other territories.

+On March 18, 2025, the game was released on the PlayStation Store for PlayStation 4 and PlayStation 5, included with a PS Plus Premium subscription.